emacsmirror/emc/README.md

 The `emc` package gives you several knobs to customize your environment, especially on Windows, where things are more complicated.
-Please refer to the `emc:make` function for an initial set of arguments you can use.
+Please refer to the `emc-make` function for an initial set of arguments you can use.
 E.g., on Linux/UNIX the call

 ```
-	(emc:make :makefile "FooBar.mk" :build-dir "foobar-build")
+	(emc-make :makefile "FooBar.mk" :build-dir "foobar-build")
 ```
 will result in a call to `make` such as:
 ```